 Queensland Urban Utilities is committed to excellence in water and sewerage services that meet the evolving needs of our customers and enhance our communities.
 As part of this commitment, we are constructing a cross-river water pipeline from Murarrie to Pinkenba, which will connect two water supply zones - the Bartleys Hill reservoir in Ascot and the Wellers Hill reservoir in Murarrie.

-Project update - August 2017
+Project update - November 2017

 Once finished, the project will help cater for future demand and ensure security of water supply to Pinkenba, Eagle Farm and Murarrie.
 It will also make the provision of water supply more flexible and minimise customer impacts in the event of a water outage, for example, during extreme weather.

-- Open trench installation of about 1060 metres of new water pipeline along Holt Street is now complete.
+- Open trench installation of about 1060 metres of new water pipeline along Holt Street is complete.

 - Auger boring (drilling) to install the water pipe under the stormwater culverts on Queensport Road North is complete.